gbeckers/Darr/README.rst

 Darr is a Python science library that enables you to store and access disk-based numeric arrays, without depending on tool-specific data formats.
-This makes it painless to access your data in many different languages and on different analysis platforms.
+This makes it easy to access the same data in many different languages and on different analysis platforms.
 No exporting required and, as the data is saved in a self-explanatory way, not much explanation required either when sharing or archiving your data.
 Tool-independent and easy access to data is in line